 While Android boasts of incredible technical customization, Apple's iOS has a well-deserved reputation for interface design and aesthetics.
 The limited number of devices and screen sizes makes iOS an easier environment to develop for, which leads many apps to debut on the Apple platform first.
-With Apple enjoying strong sales of its latest phones, it's time to look at some of the best iOS exclusive apps that the App Store has to offer.
+With the latest iPhones coming soon to an Apple Store near you, it's time to look at some of the best iOS exclusive apps that the App Store has to offer.
 From fantastic image editors, clever games, journaling apps, and all-around utilities, here are 15 of the best iOS exclusive apps in the App Store right now.
 (Image Credit: Tom's Guide)

 Enlight Photofox is the latest edition of the award-winning photo editing app, allowing users to create stunning double exposures and other artfully manipulated effects.
 The app comes with a wealth of tools to affect color and tone, with filters, masks and layer effects making it easy to stitch together photos using a variety of blending modes and tools to keep everything seamless.
 The app offers some effects free, with an unlimited subscription unlocking all features.

 Focos takes advantage of the dual lens cameras on the iPhone 7 Plus, iPhone 8 Plus and iPhone X to let users tinker around with and refocus images after the fact.
 The result is a more customizable Bokeh effect with variant shapes, adjustable aperture and diaphragm settings, and added depth filters.
 You can even tweak your existing Portrait Mode photos after the fact.
 While it doesn't have the newer customizable lighting features of the stock camera's updated Portrait Mode, it's an excellent addition to your mobile photography bag of tricks.